apache/incubator-weex-ui/docs/with-weex-toolkit.md

 ### Before installing

-Before installing, It`s recommended that your Node version >= 8.0, Also recommended to use [n](https://github.com/tj/n) for version management, while suggesting NPM version >= 5
+Before installing, It's recommended that your Node version >= 8.0, Also recommended to use [n](https://github.com/tj/n) for version management.
+We also suggest NPM version >= 5

 How to see